 Pranayama is the science of the breathing.
 There are many breathing techniques that open up the channels in the body.
 I want to back up and explain this with simplicity.
 Everything is energy.
 We too are energy.
 We are made up of both negative and positive.
 When we lose touch with ourselves, our life force can separate.
 We can also be drained with too much negative energy.
 We need breath to regenerate, reboot and balance.
 Three types of energy we need to live.
 Food energy, water energy, and breath energy.
 You can live without food and water for days.
 You can only go without your breath for a very short period of time.
 If you take a moment now, you may notice that you are shallow breathing only in your chest.
 You may not be breathing at all in this moment.
 Take a deep breath in right now and hold it for three seconds.
 Relax it out.
 How do you feel?
 Imagine if you took a deep breath in and out over and over for 45 minutes?
 You would definitely feel alive!

 Meditation- Everyone can meditate.
 You learn the essentials here.
 This will lead you to practicing on your own.
 Meditation is stilling the mind.
 It is not about controlling your thought processes.
 That is impossible.
-It is about learning to detach and getting good at it.
+It is about learning to detach and being the observer that you are.
 Meditation is the key to living a balanced life.
+Meditation is key to knowing self.
+Concentration is different from meditation.
+Concentration is freeing your attention from distractions and focusing on one point, breath or thought.
+Meditation is a deeper form of concentration where one becomes aware beyond thought reconnecting and understanding the source within.
 Showing up for class is priceless.